Charmve/Surface-Defect-Detection/README.md

 This work is originally ntributed by lots of great man for their paper work or industry application. <strong>You can only use this dataset for research purpose.</strong>

-If you have any question or idea, please let me know :email: yidazhang1@gmail.com
+If you have any questions or idea, please let me know :email: yidazhang1@gmail.com

 <br>
 * <i>Update by Sep 27，2020 @<a href="https://github.com/Charmve" target="_blank">Charmve</a>,